Gordonby/ApimTrafficSplitting/README.md

 > The Azure Load Testing service is not included in the bicep files as it is currently in preview with some notable limitations in automating.

+To create the load test in your own subscription, use the Portal and the JMX file in this repo.
+Replace the value of `HTTPSampler.domain` in the XML file for the endpoint of your APIM.

 ## The results

 The following Log Analytics query can be run to show the traffic split